Alfaa123/Volvo-CAN-Gauge/README.md

 # Car Specific Details

 This Volvo uses 29-bit IDs on both high (500kbps) and low (125kbps) speed CAN busses.
 Every frame from every ECU is 8 bytes long.
-There is no gateway and both busses are pinned out at the OBD2 connector, which makes it extremely easy to interface with the vehicle's onboard systems.
+There is no gateway between the OBD2 port and the rest of the car and both busses are pinned out at the OBD2 connector, which makes it extremely easy to interface with the vehicle's onboard systems.
 A Pinout is shown below:

 ![](./Network_Layout.png)